stjordanis/graph-tool/doc/quickstart.rst

 them, as described in section :ref:`sec_iteration`.
 This is in fact the most useful way of obtaining vertex and edge descriptors.

-Like vertices, edges also have unique indexes, which are given by the :attr:`~graph_tool.Graph.edge_index` property:
+Like vertices, edges also have unique indices, which are given by the :attr:`~graph_tool.Graph.edge_index` property:

 .. doctest::